stac-extensions/stac-extensions.github.io/README.md

 - *Blank* - repo has not yet been created
 - Repo Created - Repo has been created from template
 - Updated - Contents have been updated with extension from STAC Core
-- Reviewed - Extension has been reviewed (should happen priopr to Published)
+- Reviewed - Extension has been reviewed (should happen prior to Published)
 - Published - Release made, schemas published
 - Published* - Release made, schemas published, but was not reviewed